infi-nl/coding-dojo-neo4j-graph-database/README.md

 RETURN m,g
 ```

-Now write a query that returns the 10 best rated movies for the genre you like best.
-Like in exercise 3 you can use `avg()` or write an average function yourself.
+Now write a query that returns the 10 best rated movies for the genre Norma Harper likes best.
+Like in exercise 8 you can use `avg()` or write an average function yourself.

 ### 12. Recommendations: Pearson algorithm